oosquare/old-notes/docs/english/writing-materials.md

 - Sentences
   - She **settled herself onto the ground opposite me**, whispering to comfort me.
   - I **bent down** and patted the boy on the head.
+  - He **dragged himself** towards Mom's bedroom.
+  - Curious to know what she was writing, Thomas **slipped into** the study without making noises.

 ### Hands